 After graduating with a degree in journalism and nearly 10 years in the corporate world, the birth of two babies fueled Jenny’s desire to pursue her own small business as a childbirth educator.
 In 2012 she founded her company Expecting the Best and began offering Hypnobabies classes.
 Not long after, the path to being a doula became evident.

 Supporting students at their births was an easy fit, but it felt like just the beginning of the story.
-Shortly after attending her first birth, Jenny discovered Doula Trainings International and pursued their Power of Two: Birth and Postpartum certification.
-The significance of women supporting women drives Jenny’s passion to spread the word about DTI’s unique training model, not only within her city near D.C. but across the U.S.
+Shortly after attending her first birth, Jenny discovered Doula Trainings International and pursued their Birth and Postpartum certification.
+The importance of compassionate care for all birthing people drives Jenny’s passion to spread the word about DTI’s unique training model, not only within her city of D.C. but across the U.S.

-She lives with her husband of 13 years, daughter Avery, son Liam and their furry friend Norah.
+She lives in northern Virginia with her husband of 16 years, daughter Avery, son Liam and their American foxhound puppy, Birdie.

 Malika has been a birth worker since 2008.
 She spent several years working with the Philadelphia Alliance for Labor Support (PALS), providing childbirth education and support to women with limited financial resources.
 Malika moved to the DC metro Area, in 2011 and began working as The DC Doula.
 Through her company, she continues to support families in need and to provide evidence based education and resources to her community.
 With the help of an amazing doula and her husband, Malika peacefully navigated 50 hours of active labor that resulted in the birth of a fantastic little boy.
 In her spare time, Malika enjoys practicing yoga, studying herbalism, and learning about natural healing.
 In her other career, Malika obtained Masters degrees in Social Work and Education from Columbia University and Baruch College in New York City.